mimblewimble/grin-rfcs/text/0001-rfc-process.md

 Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and could benefit from being put through a bit of a design process in order to produce a consensus among Grin community participants and stakeholders.
+Some changes though are "substantial", and could benefit from being put through a more formal design process in order to produce a consensus among Grin community participants and stakeholders.

 ## When this process should be followed
 [when-this-process-should-be-followed]: #when-this-process-should-be-followed